rehanaliraza/InsuranceRAGBot/README.md

 - **Model-Context-Protocol Architecture**: Clean separation of concerns for better maintainability
 - **Sales Intelligence**: Identifies sales opportunities and provides personalized recommendations
 - **Conversational Sales Approach**: All agents are trained to include follow-up questions that identify insurance needs
+- **Custom Functions**: Built-in functions that can be invoked during conversations to perform calculations or API calls

 ## Setup